 Guided by the direction given by M.D. of Bonnyville Administration, public and stakeholder input and utilizing best planning practices, the development concept for Node #1 supports development of lands from the Town of Bonnyville west and south along the east side of Highway 28 to and including the intersection with TWP Rd.
 610.

 The development concept proposes commercial, industrial, and residential use locations as well as lands where agriculture will remain as the long-term use.
-Refer to Map 7 - Node #1 - Development Concept.

 Transportation